AdobeDocs/experience-cloud.en/help/experience-rollouts/getting-started/experience-rollouts-modes.md

 ### Limitations {#user-level-limitations}

+User-level targeting is not designed for the following scenarios:

 * Does not control features at the organization, environment, or region level
 * Not intended for tenant-wide feature enablement or entitlement gating